Gh05t1nTh3SSH/Write-ups/CTF/H-c0n 2020/Baby Malicious.md

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Baby%20Malicious/dios.png)

-I thought that this is only the first part of the challenge and some stego was involucred, so I took a look at the next parameter of the macro.
+I thought that this is only the first part of the challenge and some stego was involved, so I took a look at the next parameter of the macro.

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Baby%20Malicious/bps.png)

 [BPStegano](https://github.com/TapanSoni/BPStegano) is a steganography tool created by students at Rowan University for their graduate cryptography class.

-Once we use the tool with the image found giving **SALCHICHON** as a password, we get the flag
+Once we use the tool with the image found giving **SALCHICHON** as password, we get the flag

 ![Screenshot](https://raw.githubusercontent.com/Gh05t1nTh3SSH/Write-ups/master/CTF/H-c0n%202020/Images/Baby%20Malicious/decode.png)